OpenStack and Ceph

 Prerequisites

-• A running Ceph cluster (Reef or later recommended)
+• Running Ceph cluster (Reef or later)

-• OpenStack 2024.2 Dalmatian deployed
+• OpenStack 2024.2 (Dalmatian) deployed

 • Network connectivity between OpenStack nodes and Ceph monitors

-Step 1: Create Ceph Pools for OpenStack
+Step 1: Create Ceph Pools

 ceph osd pool create volumes 128